Carry-less product: std::clmul

 Carry-less multiplication is of such great utility that there is widespread hardware support, some dating back more than a decade.
 See below for motivating examples.

 2.1.
-Parity computation
+Parity computation and JSON parsing

 The parity of an integer